 Included in your fees

-You will receive a dissection kit, goggles and a laboratory coat.
 All equipment and consumables needed for your experimental/ fieldwork are provided by the University.
-This is subject to consumables being costed for the Independent Study and approved by your programme leader
+Consumables for the Independent Study, subject to costing approval by your Programme Leader

 Free membership of the Royal Society of Biology for a year after graduation